SteeltoeOSS/steeltoe-site/source/1x/steeltoe-connectors.html.markdown

 ### 2.1.6 What to expect

 At this point the app is up and running.
-Upon startup it inserts a couple rows into the bound Postgres database.
+Upon startup it inserts a couple rows into the bound PostgreSQL database.

 To display those rows click on the `Postgres Data`` link in the top menu and you should see the row data displayed.